FASB to finalize fair value guidance for crypto assets

 In under a minute

-• The final standard takes effect for all entities in reporting periods beginning after Dec.
+• The ASU takes effect for all entities in reporting periods beginning after Dec.
 15, 2024, including interim periods; early adoption is permitted.
 Entities must adopt the guidance using a modified retrospective approach, recording a cumulative effect adjustment to equity (or net assets) as of the beginning of the year of adoption.

 Read more on Take Into Account